GengyuanZhang/GengyuanZhang.github.io/_posts/2020-12-20-gengyuan-zhang-site-modification.md

 Very interesting, why I didn't learn Computer Science major before ~~(>_<)~~?
 Learning computer science might also be a great experience!

+PS: Below is a recent dish that we ate at home ^_^

 <img src="/pics/meal1.jpg" alt="Pickled Fish" width="600" height="400">